-History and PurposeFounded in October 1974, the Hume Society is an international organization with about 600 members representing approximately 45 countries.
-The purpose of the Society is to stimulate scholarship on all aspects of Hume's thought and writings.
-It is open to everyone interested in Hume and his philosophical contemporaries.
+Founded in 1974, the Hume Society is an international organization of scholars from dozens of countries.
+Its purpose is to stimulate scholarship on all aspects of the thought and writings of David Hume, the 18th-century Scottish philosopher, historian and essayist.
+Membership in the society is open to everyone interested in Hume and his philosophical and literary contemporaries.